Lakuna/ugl/docs/about/builder.rst

 Umbra Builder will then search the selected file for tags, and prompt the user to select tags.

-- Tags should be written on one line, separated by spaces.
-Tags are not case-sensitive.
 - The REQUIRED tag will always be included, regardless of user input.
-- Including a tag will automatically also include any tags it requires.
+- Including a tag will automatically also include any tags that it requires.
 - A list of tags and their features can be found on the tags page.

 After a version and tags are selected, Umbra Builder will compile your unique distribution to umbra.js in Umbra Builder's directory.